prtm1908/Rock-Paper-Scissors-OpenCV-Transfer-Learning/README.md

     pip install -r requirements.txt
     ```

-4. Prepare your own dataset for both players using the given gather_images python scripts
+4. Prepare your own dataset for both players using the given gather_images python scripts.